 v) Genus comprises a group of related species which has more characteristics in common in comparison to species of other genera.
 Examples: Lion, tiger and leopard are classified under the genus Panthera.
 It is above species and below the family.

 10. How is a key helpful in the identification and classification of an organism?

 The key is a taxonomic aid used to identify plants and animals based on similarities and dissimilarities.
 It represents the choice between two opposite characters.
 This is useful for identifying contrasting characters.
 They are two contrasting characters, where one character’s choice rejects another when the species, family, or genera is identified.

 If the entity is not already recorded, efforts are made for the first verification and reconsider its discovery before naming it.
 Therefore, each entity can be classified as it is known or unknown.

 11. Illustrate the taxonomical hierarchy with suitable examples of a plant and an animal.

-The table below depicts the taxonomic hierarchy with wheat as an example for the plant and the human as an example for animal.
+The table below depicts the taxonomic hierarchy with wheat as an example of a plant and humans as an example of an animal.

 NCERT Solutions for Class 11 Biology Chapter 1 – The Living World

-In NCERT Solutions for Class 11 Biology Chapter 1, students will learn reproduction, growth, ability to sense the environment mount an acceptable response as soon as we think of salient features of living entities.
-A few other features can be added, namely, ability to self-replicate, metabolism, self-organize, interacting, emergence also make it to the list.
+In NCERT Solutions for Class 11 Biology Chapter 1, students will learn reproduction, growth, and the ability to sense the environment and mount an acceptable response as soon as they think of salient features of living entities.
+A few other features can be added, namely, the ability to self-replicate, metabolism, self-organise, interacting, and emergence also make it to the list.